 So, here it is.
 We said it, they said it, and it is now happening.

-The UK tightens up consumer credit as regulators identify a shifting market.
+The UK tightens up consumer credit, and card lending, as regulators identify a shifting market.
 Anyone in Washington listening?

 Britain’s consumer borrowing boom may be about to hit a wall.

 According to a Bank of England survey published Thursday, lenders are starting to see an increase in defaults and have tightened the criteria they set for borrowers.

 The change comes in the wake of multiple warnings from regulators that the pace of borrowing, with credit growth still running close to 10 percent a year, poses a risk to financial stability.